 Great for salads or as the star of a cheese tray.
 Its blue notes aren’t too sharp, so even those with milder tastes will be able to enjoy this domestic beauty.

-The wheels we are opening now were made just after Christmas.
-It's the darkest time of year and you can taste winter in this cheese.
+The wheels we are opening now were made last November and you can taste winter in this cheese.
 The flavors are soft, a subtle broth flavor with a bit of umami that you can always find in Dunbarton.
 The light blue cheese notes are swimming just below the surface and add a really lovely accent that lingers on your palate.